 Unbelievably, I was the only bidder.
 I got it for $10.
 Woot!

 Zeiss Ikon produced a series of 35mm cameras with this basic body in the 1960s.
 This one, the Contessa LK, was made from 1963 to 1965.
-It is packed with good stuff.
-It features a highly regarded Carl Zeiss lens, a 50mm f/2.8 Tessar with, naturally, four elements in three groups.
+It is packed with good stuff, starting with a highly regarded Carl Zeiss lens, a 50mm f/2.8 Tessar with, naturally, four elements in three groups.
 Its mechanical Pronto LK shutter operates from 1/15 to 1/500 second.
 Film speed can be set up to 800 ASA.
 The lens focus scale is in meters, from 1 to infinity.
-On the back is a big, bright viewfinder and a sweet single-throw winding lever.
+On the back is a

-At right is the view through the viewfinder.
-The photo’s a little crude, but it’s a testament to the viewfinder’s size and brightness that this photo was possible at all.
+This photo’s a little crude, but it’s a testament to the viewfinder’s size and brightness that it was possible at all.
 At top center is an oval with a notch at the top.
 The light meter is connected to the needle within.
 For correct exposure, it’s a simple matter of twisting the aperture and shutter speed dials on the lens barrel until the needle is nestled in the notch.

 Another exposure indicator sits on top of the camera, next to the accessory shoe.
 Exposure is right when the needle rests between the two red triangles.
 I suppose this is useful when you shoot from the hip, as you might in street photography.
 Maybe I need to find the guts to go downtown and try it out!
 I can’t figure out why you’d need this otherwise.

-When my sons and I traveled to Tennessee a few weeks ago I packed my Contessa LK and a couple rolls of film – one color (workaday Kodak 200), and one black and white (Fujifilm Neopan 100 Acros).
+On a trip to the central Tennessee hills I packed my Contessa LK and a couple rolls of film – one color (workaday Kodak 200), and one black and white (Fujifilm Neopan 100 Acros).
 It didn’t take long for me to get the hang of this camera.
 Except for focusing, I was able to do everything with the camera at my face – set exposure, snap the shot (the shutter button has a nice short throw), and even wind to the next frame.

 This lens has character.
 This is my favorite photo.
 I love how you can count the rings in that first post.